 If you need to write someone out of your will, you may want to seek legal advice from an estate planning attorney.

 You should also name an executor — the person who will be in charge of carrying out the terms of the will after you die.
-If your will doesn’t name an executor, the probate court will appoint a personal representative to handle the duties.
+If your will doesn’t name an executor, the probate court will appoint an administrator to handle the duties.
 However, if you would feel more comfortable with someone specific handling your estate, naming an executor should be a priority.

 It isn’t necessary to notarize a will as long as you follow the rest of your state’s laws to create a valid will.
 However, wills must be proved in court before their terms can be carried out.
 You can speed this process along by including a self-proving affidavit, which must be signed by two witnesses in the presence of a notary.